(Including, but not limited to the following areas. Availability based on region and may vary each semester)

 - Content Distribution: Content Distribution is responsible for negotiating distribution deals with new and existing cable operators, digital, and wireless distributors to help bring Viacom programming to consumers' televisions, computers, and mobile devices.

-Design (to apply to these areas, see our design application):
+Design (to apply to these areas, see our design application): Our design internships are strictly digital focused.
+This includes web/digital, UX/UI and product.
+Online portfolio links are required on resumes.

 - Digital Media: Responsible for the digital presence of our shows.
 Helps build web, mobile, and social experiences that will promote our shows, build buzz around new season launches, and engage fans in the digital space.